Ivan-P23994/SomnianT-Social-Platform/README.md

 - Start the rails server by running `./bin/dev`
 - Visit https://localhost:3000 to view the app in the browser

-# Tests

-You can run tests by running `bundle exec rspec`
+You can login with
+Username - janeDoe@example.com
+Password - 123456